AmirTlinov/apply_task-mcp/UI_UX_IMPROVEMENTS.md

 ## Summary

-The TUI now adapts to the terminal width, gradually hiding low-priority columns while keeping Stat, Title, Progress, and Subtasks visible as long as possible.
+The TUI now clamps the task table to the terminal width: columns shrink and reflow without breaking borders, keeping Stat, Title, Progress, and Subtasks visible down to tight viewports.

 ## Responsive layout system